Empowering New Dog Parents with Personalized Guidance

 Concept 3 - Community

-The 'Find Playdate' feature lets users swipe through profiles of other dogs.
-The 'Explore' community enables dog owners to share tips and information on dog care and parenting
+A “Find Playdate” feature that lets users swipe through profiles of other dogs, and an “Explore” community enables dog owners to share tips and experience on dog parenting.

 CONCEPT TESTING